krynite/AttendEase/README.md

 4. Setup base attendence in queries for the base students.(done)
 5. Test attendanceRecords with queires.
 Manual insert data (done)

+11/03/2025

-11/03/2025 6.
-Test attendanceRecords via Express: verify the method that is used for attendance. first post checks if there are records. if non, create timeIn. (done) second post checks if there are records, if yes, edit- udpate Records array (still figuring out) n post checks if there are records, if yes, update timeOut.
-7. Ensure Bruno is able to do all of the above without Queries.js 8.
-Init Frontend.
+6. Test attendanceRecords via Express: verify the method that is used for attendance. first post checks if there are records. if non, create timeIn. (done) second post checks if there are records, if yes, edit- udpate Records array (done)

+12/3/2025

+Backend:

+1. Add buffer of 5 mins.
+Initial scans. (done)
+2. requirementsMet not done yet (done)

+13/3/2025
+Frontend:

+1. Init Frontend
+2. Check Charts.js
+3. Setup up service for list all items.
+Get it talking to backend.
+4. Get base structure working with the different components.

+- NavBar
+- Login/Authenticate
+- Student List All
+- List Targets
+-